Will Smith and Chris Rock's relationship through the years

 On this occasion, when Will Smith approached Chris Rock on the set of an awards show, the atmosphere was much more congenial.
 Rock and – what a coincidence – Jada Pinkett Smith were handing out the award for Favourite Voice from an Animated Movie at the Nickelodeon Kids’ Choice Awards.

-In recognition of his performance as Oscar in Shark Tale, Smith was awarded an orange airship.
+In recognition of his performance as Oscar in Shark Tale, Smith was awarded an orange airship-shaped gong.

 2005: Rock and Pinkett travel to Madagascar